jiaqinglv2000/BOPS/README.md

 ## Experiment

-The "Evaluation" folder includes the methods used to evaluate the method and the resulting predicted complexes based on:
+The "evaluation" folder includes the methods used to evaluate the method and the resulting predicted complexes based on:

 - the number of predicted complexes
 - Fscore: the harmonic mean of Recall and Precision